campa-consortium/pals/source/lattice-construction.md

 (s:lattice.construct)=
 ## Constructing a Lattice

-A `Lattice` is essentially a set of branches.
+A `Lattice` contains a set of branches.
-Each branch is instantiated from a `BeamLine` which is called the a `root BeamLine`.
+Each branch is instantiated from a `BeamLine` that is called the `root BeamLine`.
 Example:
 ```{code} yaml
 Lattice: